Woman Trouble

 "Woman Trouble" is a song by Artful Dodger and Robbie Craig featuring British singer Craig David.
 It reached number six on the UK Singles Chart and peaked within the top 50 in Iceland, Ireland, and New Zealand.
-In 2015, it earned a silver certification for selling over 200,000 copies in the UK.
+In 2015, it earned a silver certification for selling over 200,000 copies in the United Kingdom.
 Capital Xtra included the song in their list of "The Best Old-School Garage Anthems of All Time".